-In Bank Leu Auction 25 of ancient coins, which took place on 23 April 1980, one of the coins, lot 305, was a really incredible Sestertius of Hadrian with a reverse of the Exercitus Britannicus.
+In Bank Leu Auction 25 of ancient coins, which took place on 23 April 1980, one of the coins, lot 305, was an incredible Sestertius of Hadrian with a reverse of the Exercitus Britannicus.
 In many ways this is the most important and evocative Roman coin relating to Britain in existence.
-It was estimated at CHF 20,000 but sold to the English collector, G. Cope, for CHF 75,000 after a sale room battle with Tradart.
+It was estimated at CHF 20,000 but sold to the English collector, Geoffrey Cope, for CHF 75,000 after a sale room battle with Tradart.

 No provenance was given for this coin in the catalogue, but it is known to have been consigned by M. Ratto, the head of a famous firm in Milan, and the story was that it came from an old Italian collection that had long been in Lugano (as so many Italian collections are).
 In any case, the coin had the “feel” of one that had been in a collection for a long time; it certainly was not a recent find.

 This coin is Mr. Cope’s favorite Roman coin.
 He showed it on his numismatic web site (http://www.petitioncrown.com) and in time the British Museum’s coin department asked him if he would mind loaning it for display; he was, of course, very pleased to do so, and facilitated the production of 100’000 postcard’s for the BM showing the coin and some related items.
 The coin became a very popular exhibit, especially among English visitors, since for the British it was so closely bound up with their past and with the story of Hadrian’s Wall (for foreign visitors it showed how the Roman Imperial mint honored the Roman forces in Britain and emphasized what an integral part this northern province was in the Roman world).
 Thus, over the years this ancient coin was seen and enjoyed by an enormous number of people.